wellington36/galaxypy/README.md

 # Usage

-Clone this repository and in the repository run:
+Clone this repository and in the repository run (make sure you have the `kivy` library installed):

 ```bash
 python src/main.py